This element is part of the Complex Table

 The THEAD and TFOOT section markers are optional, but one or more TBODY

-must contain one or more TR tag groupings.
-To allow for backward compatibility
+element must contain one or more TR tag grouping.
+To allow for backward

-the HTML markup to allow browsers to render the header and footer before receiving
+sections in the HTML markup to allow browsers to render the header and

 This attribute specifies a character in the cell content to be used to align the